scoblem/auto-pass/README.md

 Generate a random password, assign it to a user & email it to them.

-* Must be run with appropriate privileges
+* Must be run with appropriate privileges.
 * If using gmail, enable 2 factor authentication and app password.

 TODO: